Donate

 Since 2022, ZSL has been working in partnership with the UK Overseas Territories of Ascension and St Helena to reduce the impacts of plastic pollution on their incredible marine wildlife.

-This collaborative project is working closely with the local communities to understand the use of plastic items and the drivers of plastic pollution in small island locations, and to co-develop locally appropriate solutions to the challenges they face.
+This collaborative project is working closely with the local communities to understand the use of plastic items and the drivers of plastic pollution in small island locations, and to co-develop locally appropriate solutions to restore a healthy ecosystem so that people and wildlife can thrive together.

 Ascension Island with a sunset and clouds in the sky